onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

                           topic: str=REQ(default='Default Alert')):
 ```

-In actual use, you might configure the 3rd party service to call your Zulip
+In actual use, you might configure the 3rd party service to call your Connect
 integration with a URL like this:

 ```